kf03w5t5741l/brokkenpiloot/README.md

-Brokkenpiloot is a tool that can replace bytes in the virtual memory (including the code segment) of a running Windows process with the intention of modifying its behaviour.
+Brokkenpiloot is a tool that can replace bytes in the virtual memory (including the code segment) of a running Windows process to modify its behaviour.

 Brokkenpiloot modifies the target process in-memory.
 This means it does not harm the target binary on the